pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 2. The first member of the committee is choosen to propose a block for his time slot (some slots may be empty due to validator offline).
 The other members of the committee must produce attestation for the proposed block (attestation is produced if the block is correctly generated).
 If the block is not proposed in the timeslot by the first validator, the other validators must vote for the previous block;

-3.
+3. Committees are divided in 128 subnets, and from this subnets with 100 participants per subnet circa, a signature is taken, so at the end we will have 128 signatures that represents 12'000 signatures;

 4. If more then 2/3 of the committee validates the proposed block, it is attached to the beacon chain;

-5. Validators also police each other and are rewarded for reporting other validators that make conflicting votes, or propose multiple blocks;

-6. If a validator is caught cheating, his stakes are slashed (basically he loose some of his ethereum);
+5. Validators also police each other and are rewarded for reporting other validators that make conflicting votes, or propose multiple blocks.
+If a validator is caught cheating, his stakes are slashed (basically he loose some of his ethereum);

+6. Validators get a reward for their actions: the block proposal as an higher reward, the attestation has a lower reward;
 #### BLS signature
 Ethereum uses BLS signature aggregation property to make the whole process efficient.
 BLS signature are a kind of signature which are easily aggregatable, thanks to the property of EC field on which the signature is produced.
 This property allows to aggregate all the signature produced into a unique signature.

 #### RANDAO
 RANDAO is a decentralized algorithm designed to generate random numbers in a decentralized way.
 The idea is to combine different inputs from a large group of people instead of simply trusting a person.
-If we select a fixed committee we could use BFT (Byzantine Fault Tolerant) algorithms to achieve consensus.
+If there is at least one honest party between the n proposer, the number will be random.
+In the case of ethereum, this random number is the digital signature of the file which is produced with the private key of each verifier.
+The output is unpredictable unless the private key is known.
+The signatures are aggregated togheter with BLS to produce the final random number.

 #### Fork
 In presence of forks, there are different methods to solve the problem.
-###### **Casper**
+###### **Ghost**
 With Casper we apply the usual method of the **longest chain**, considering that not only the lenght of the chain is considered, but also the **heigt**, so the total number of the blocks produced after the fork is what really matters.
 If the number of blocks is the same, the **number of attestation** produced by the validators is taken into account: the chain with the grater number of attestation is taken into account, the other are discarded.

+###### **Casper**
+Shows when a block becames final.
+When we adopt a Byzantine Fault Tolerant algorithm to reach consensus, we run 2 rounds of voting, and when the block reaches the 2/3rd of the committee votes it becames final.
+In the first round the validators committs the votes, and in the second round they go trough the votes.
+We need 2 rounds because at the first round we could have an attacker double voting and placing the block in a situation where there is an equal number of votes and it exceeds the 50% each (since he voted twice).
+After the first round he will be slashed heavily and go under the 16ETH, which is the minimum amount to vote, so he will not be able to cause trouble again.

+#### **Algorand**
+Alternative approach to PoS.
+- Among the multitude of participants, few are publicly and randomly selected to form a committee and make block proposals → VRF (weighted lottery);
+- Among the committee a leader is elected and its proposal is considered.
+Node certify the proposal if it receives more than ⅔ of votes.
+Each node can either certify or not the proposal.
+Commeettee can receive more then one proposal if multiple nodes win the challenge: the committee will certify the propopsal of the winner with the lower VRF hash;
+- A new committee can efficiently run a binary Byzantine Agreement, reach consensus and sign the result;
+- After the process, either a block is approved if it received enough votes, and it is attached to the blockchain, or an empty block is finalized and attached to the blockchain;

 ---
 # **Beyond Transactions**

+## Ethereum
+Ethereum can be seen as a chain of states.
+Each state represent the world state, and transactions represent link between a previous and a successive state.
+The world state is a mapping between address and account state.

+### Accounts
+An account is an object in the world state, that maps an address to an account state.
+There are 2 types of account:
+- EOA: externally owned account, controlled by a user that owns the private key of respective address, contains nonces and the actual balance;
+- Contract Account: controlled by the EVM, it contains nonces, balance, evm code and hashes stored insidel;